indiajacksonphd/Prospectus/START_HERE.md

 # Software

+Here is the link to [Register](https://www.lgphy.com/Prospectus/register).

-Here is the link to [Register or Login](https://www.lgphy.com/Prospectus/register).
-You can register a new account or login with this email(bdtquujydnsrschogx@nthrl.com) and password(JewelJH!1):
+Here is the link to the [Tester Account](https://www.lgphy.com/Prospectus/profile)

 All of the applications are on the user profile homepage, however if you would like to view each applicaion separately they are below: